Apple’s huge App Store makeover arrives today in iOS 11

 While the iOS App Store’s new bells and whistles are a consumer-facing set of features, a larger goal is to aid the iOS developer community in getting their apps exposed to interested users.
 That directly impacts Apple’s bottom line, in addition to keeping its developer community active and engaged.

 The changes come at a time when industry research has found that the majority of mobile users no longer download apps on a regular basis.
 In fact, a recent study from comScore found that 51 percent of people today still download, on average, zero apps per month.
 And that’s been a trend on comScore’s radar since 2014.
-Further, of those who do downloads at least one app per month, 13 percent just one app, 11 percent download 2 apps, and 8 percent download 3 apps.
+Further, of those who do download at least one app per month, 13 percent download just one app, 11 percent download two apps and 8 percent download three apps.

 The only demographic group that excessively drives interest in trying new applications are millennials.
 70 percent said they’re always looking for app to try, and they’re willing to pay for apps as well as subscribe to in-app purchases, the report found.